Search

 The long and short of mowing

-How often you mow and how short you cut the grass can determine how much water you save — or waste.
+How often you mow and how short you go can determine how much water you save — or waste.

-With the recent warm-up, summer turf grass is officially growing in south central Texas.
+With recent rains, summer turf grass (warm season turf grass) is officially growing in south central Texas.
 If you haven’t started mowing yet, now is a good time check the height of your mower blades.

-If your grass is looking healthy right now, one way to keep it looking that way is to raise the blades and leave them that way throughout summer.
+If your grass is still looking healthy after six years of drought, one way to keep it looking that way is to raise the blades and leave them like that throughout summer.
 Higher grass better retains moisture and nutrients (and helps prevent bald spots and weeds).
 Adjusting the mowing height helps keep turf dense without having to increase the mowing frequency.

 How do you adjust mowing height, you ask?
 Many mowers have latches at each of the wheels, with notches in ½-inch increments.
 They may or may not be labeled, but most standard mowers accommodate from 2 inches to 4 inches of mowing height.
 Start by raising the latches at each wheel to the top and then lower each until they’re all at the same height.